Avg: 3.4 from 52 votes

 Pitch 5a: 5.9.
 Move your belay to one one of the blocks, at the far right of the buttress look for a very odd, but seemly bomber bolt.
 Clip and step around the corner to a crack.
 Climb good fingers to thin hands to a weird anchor.

 Pitch 6: Easy Class 5, to 5.10.
 This pitch is the least often climbed on the route.
 Multiple variations to top out exist.
-To climb the original route, hike down and climb the 5.10, walk down to a gear anchor, climb a wide crack, and traverse under the roof passing a fixed pin, climb jugs to a bolt.
+To climb the original route, head up the choss.
+To climb a better pitch hike down and climb the 5.10, walk down to a gear anchor, climb a wide crack, and traverse under the roof passing a fixed pin, climb jugs to a bolt.
 Clip the bolt and make the crux move, keep your mind in check and climb past 2 more bolts a pin, some slung blocks on thin, hard to protect moves.
+5.10 Variation put up by Zach Schlosar.

 Rappel the entire route on one 60m rope.